intel/trustauthority-client-for-python/inteltrustauthorityclient/examples/sgx_sample_app/README.md

 # SGX Attestation Sample App
-The Intel SGX attestation sample app is a Python application that uses the Intel Trust Authority Attestation Python Client packages to get an attestation token from Intel Trust Authority.
-The application contains an example SGX enclave.
+The Intel SGX attestation sample app is a Python application that uses the Intel Trust Authority Attestation Python Client packages to fetch attestation token from Intel Trust Authority.
+The Sample Application contains an example SGX enclave.
 When run, it collects quote from the enclave and sends it to Intel Trust Authority to retrieve a token that can be verified.

 ```